sgarg87/nostill_gp/readme.txt

 Garg, Sahil, Amarjeet Singh, and Fabio Ramos.
 "Learning Non-Stationary Space-Time Models for Environmental Monitoring."
 Twenty-Sixth AAAI Conference on Artificial Intelligence.
 2012.

 Garg, Sahil, Amarjeet Singh, and Fabio Ramos.
 "Efficient space-time modeling for informative sensing."
 Proceedings of the Sixth International Workshop on Knowledge Discovery from Sensor Data.
 ACM, 2012.

+Note: if the above code is useful, it is recommended to cite the above published papers.

+Feel free to contact me.

+Sahil Garg
+sahilgar@usc.edu
+www-scf.usc.edu/~sahilgar/